fbef0102/Game-Private_Plugin/Plugin_插件/Server_伺服器/l4d2_vote_change/readme.md

 		// 0=Plugin off, 1=Plugin on.
 		l4d2_vote_change_enable "1"

-		// Numbers of real survivor and infected player required to start a autorecover vote. l4d2_vote_change_required "1"
+		// Numbers of real survivor and infected player required to start a vote. l4d2_vote_change_required "1"

 		// If 1, spectator can call a vote